 - 3 – Self-edit Your Novel: Event Threads

 Frequently Asked Questions

 I felt the same way, and didn’t let my ignorance of story structure stop me from self-publishing four books.
 When all I heard were crickets instead of ringing cash registers, I realized there had to be a better way.
 I read books, visited websites, took courses, and attended webinars.

-➨Why approach writing as a project?
+➨Why approach writing a book as a project?

 In the corporate world, learning from books enabled me to move up in the ranks from a humble beginning to a senior position.
 I’ve used that same process to discover and apply the advice taught by respected writing teachers.

-If you read the pages and posts on tameyourbook.com, you can find the information included in my inexpensive workbooks, but you would miss out on the convenience of having all the explanations, instructions, and prompts you need in convenient packages.
+If you read the pages and posts on tameyourbook.com, you can find most of the information included in my inexpensive workbooks, but you would miss out on the convenience of having all the explanations, instructions, and prompts you need in convenient packages.

-➨What do you provide to subscribers?
+➨What do you provide subscribers?

 Explore the links above and check out The Ultimate Free Character Template and Arc.